Nikhil Pai, BSc, MD, CNSC, FRCPC, FAAP

 Description of Clinical Expertise

-I completed my pediatric gastroenterology fellowship in the physician-scientist track at Boston Children’s Hospital and additional training in pediatric obesity medicine through the Obesity, Metabolism and Nutrition Institute (OMNI) at Massachusetts General Hospital.
+I completed my pediatric gastroenterology fellowship through the physician-scientist track at Boston Children’s Hospital and additional training in pediatric obesity medicine through the Obesity, Metabolism and Nutrition Institute (OMNI) at Massachusetts General Hospital.

-During my 9.5 years as an attending pediatric gastroenterologist at McMaster Children’s Hospital in Hamilton, Ontario, I provided broad-based pediatric GI care across the spectrum of gastrointestinal diseases.
-I served as the medical lead of the hospital’s Intestinal Rehabilitation Program and helped build the institution’s Pediatric Nutrition Service through combined administrative leadership and clinical service delivery.
-My clinical focus included pediatric nutrition, intestinal failure, and advanced endoscopic care.
+During my 9.5 years as an attending pediatric gastroenterologist at McMaster Children’s Hospital in Hamilton, Ontario, I provided broad-based pediatric GI care across the spectrum of pediatric gastrointestinal diseases.
+I served as the medical lead of the hospital’s Intestinal Rehabilitation Program (IRP) and helped develop the institution’s pediatric nutrition service through combined administrative leadership and clinical service delivery, including founding the hospital's first multi-disciplinary Pediatric Nutrition Advisory Committee (PNAC).
+My clinical interests include pediatric nutrition, intestinal failure, general pediatric gastroenterology and obesity medicine.

-At the Children's Hospital of Philadelphia (CHOP), I currently practice in both inpatient and outpatient settings within the Division of Pediatric Gastroenterology, Hepatology & Nutrition.
-My clinical responsibilities include general pediatric GI, endoscopy, nutrition support, MASLD, and intestinal rehabilitation.
-I also lead the development of CHOP’s pediatric donor stool bank—the first of its kind in the United States—supporting clinical and investigational use of fecal microbiota transplantation (FMT).
+At the Children's Hospital of Philadelphia (CHOP), I currently practice in both inpatient and outpatient settings within the Division of Gastroenterology, Hepatology & Nutrition.
+My clinical responsibilities include covering the general pediatric GI ambulatory and inpatient services, endoscopy, nutrition support, MASLD, and IRP coverage.
+I also lead the development of CHOP’s pediatric donor stool bank—the first of its kind in the United States—supporting clinical and investigational use of fecal microbiota transplant (FMT) for clinical (recurrent Clostridioides difficile colitis) and research-based applications.

 Description of Research Expertise

-Dr. Nikhil Pai is a pediatric gastroenterologist and clinician-scientist at the Children's Hospital of Philadelphia (CHOP), and Director of the Clinical Trials Division for the CHOP Center for Microbial Medicine.
-He leads a translational research program focused on microbiome-host interactions, metabolic liver disease, and novel microbiome-based therapeutics for chronic gastrointestinal disorders in children.
-His work combines clinical trials and multi-omics diagnostics - including urine metabolomics, radiologic imaging, and serum proteomics - to help discover novel biomarkers and therapeutic targets in pediatric metabolic dysfunction-associated steatotic liver disease (MASLD), inflammatory bowel disease (IBD), and related conditions.
+I am an attending pediatric gastroenterologist in the Division of Gastroenterology, Hepatology & Nutrition at the Children's Hospital of Philadelphia (CHOP), clinician-scientist and supervisor of the Pai Lab, Director of the Clinical Trials Division for the CHOP Center for Microbial Medicine, and Associate Professor of Pediatrics at the University of Pennsylvania Perelman School of Medicine.
+I am affiliated with the CHOP Center for Microbial Medicine, the University of Pennsylvania Institute for Translational Medicine and Therapeutics, and the CHOP Research Institute.
+I am also an Associate Clinical Professor at McMaster University in the Faculty of Health Sciences, and Staff Gastroenterologist (Part-Time) at McMaster Children's Hospital.I lead a translational research program focused on microbiome-host interactions, metabolic dysfunction-associated steatotic liver disease (MASLD), and novel microbiome-based therapeutics for chronic gastrointestinal disorders in children.
+My work combines clinical trials and multi-omics diagnostics - including urine metabolomics, radiologic imaging, and serum proteomics - to help discover novel biomarkers and therapeutic targets across a range of chronic gastrointestinal and nutritional disorders.
+These include: MASLD, inflammatory bowel diseases (IBD), anorexia nervosa, and small intestinal bacterial overgrowth (SIBO) in short bowel syndrome (SBS).

-Dr. Pai developed Canada’s first pediatric donor fecal microbiota transplantation (FMT) stool bank and is now leading the development of CHOP’s pediatric FMT stool bank—the first of its kind in the United States.
-His research has received support through regional and national funding agencies, with over $23 million in grant support to date.
-He has received multiple awards recognizing his contributions to pediatric and microbiome research, including the American Society for Parenteral and Enteral Nutrition (ASPEN) Stanley J. Dudrick Mid-Career Research Scholar Award, Canadia Nutrition Society (CNS) Young Investigator Award, and holds various academic and research distinctions from the Canadian Institutes of Health Research (CIHR), the American Gastroenterological Association (AGA), and North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN).
+I developed the first pediatric donor fecal microbiota transplant (FMT) stool bank in Canada, and am now leading the development of CHOP’s pediatric FMT stool bank—the first of its kind in the United States.
+My research has included the first pilot multicenter randomized controlled trial (RCT) of the study of FMT in pediatric ulcerative colitis (UC), and my group has completed one of the first RCTs of FMT in pediatric Crohn's disease (CD).
+My work has received support through multiple regional and national funding agencies, with over $23 million in grant support as principal investigator, or co-investigator to date.
+I have also received multiple awards recognizing my contributions to pediatric nutrition and microbiome research, including the American Society for Parenteral and Enteral Nutrition (ASPEN) Stanley J. Dudrick Mid-Career Research Scholar Award and Canadian Nutrition Society (CNS) Young Investigator Award.
+I hold academic, research, and leadership distinctions from the Canadian Institutes of Health Research (CIHR), the American Gastroenterological Association (AGA), and North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN), and serve as an Associate Editor for the Journal of Pediatric Gastroenterology, Hepatology and Nutrition (JPGN).

-Through cross-disciplinary collaborations, Dr. Pai's work focuses on advancing microbiome-based therapeutics, precision nutrition strategies, and biomarker discovery to improve outcomes for children with chronic gastrointestinal and nutritional disorders.
+Through cross-disciplinary collaborations across diverse specialties, and centers in Canada and the United States, my work will continue to focus on advancing microbiome-based therapeutics, precision nutrition strategies, and biomarker discovery to identify novel approaches to managing chronic gastrointestinal and nutritional disorders.

 Selected Publications